sparkflows/sparkflows-docs/docs/installation/operating/regular-maintenance-tasks.rst

 In order to backup the H2 DB follow the steps below:

 * Stop Fire Insights
-* Copy the H2 DB to another folder
+* Copy the H2 DB files to another folder.
+This file is normally named firedb.mv.db.
 * Start Fire Insights